jesperfj/hello-peer/README.md

 	heroku spaces:create acmespace --org myorg

+If you want to choose your own CIDR block for the space you can with the `--cidr` option.
+For example:

+    heroku spaces:create acmespace --org myorg --cidr 172.24.0.0/16

+The CIDR block must be a /16 block and it must be one of the offical private IP blocks.

 ### Create a VPC

 The following command creates a new VPC with one t2.micro EC2 instance and one db.t2.micro